Peregrine Falcon

 History

 On this website you can follow (in Dutch) the entire history of the Amersfoort falcons, as for each year there is a special page (see verslagen), usually with many pictures.
-On those pages you will often also find a Link to a list of videos of special moments, captured on the webcams.
+Besides these text pages, there is an archive of yearly videos of special moments, captured on the webcams.

 So even if you do not understand all of the Dutch text, you can get an impression of the breeding process.